LLM-Enhanced Multimodal Fusion for Cross-Domain Sequential Recommendation: Methodology

 Once we obtain $E_{id}$, $E_{img}$, and $E_{tex}$, the item ID-based sequence embeddings $F_{id} \in \mathbb{R}^{|\mathcal{S}| \times q}$ for $\mathcal{S}$ can be generated by placing the appropriate embedding from $E_{id}$ in the order of the items in the sequence $\mathcal{S}$.
 Here, $|\mathcal{S}|$ denotes the total item number in $\mathcal{S}$.
 Similarly, the image-based sequence embeddings $F_{img} \in \mathbb{R}^{|\mathcal{S}| \times e}$ and textual-based sequence embeddings $F_{tex} \in \mathbb{R}^{|\mathcal{S}| \times e}$ are produced from $E_{img}$ and $E_{tex}$, respectively, based on the same sequence.

 For simplicity, we take the image-based sequence embeddings $F_{img}$ as an example to illustrate how LLM-EMF obtains the next item prediction.
-We employ an Attention Layer to get the enhanced sequence image-based embeddings $H_{img} \in \mathbb{R}^{|\mathcal{S}| \times e}$ as follows:
+We employ an Attention Layer to obtain the enhanced sequence of image-based embeddings $H_{img} \in \mathbb{R}^{|\mathcal{S}| \times e}$, which captures the most relevant visual features from the input sequence for improved representation learning, as follows:

 Afterward, we extract the last embedding vector $h_{img} \in \mathbb{R}^{1 \times e}$ from $H_{img}$ as the sequence representation, which serves as the attention-aggregated embedding of the sequence.
 This vector captures the user preferences, specifically focusing on the most recent interaction within the sequence.
 Then, $h_{img}$ is compared against $E_{img}$ using cosine similarity.
 In this way, the alignment between user preferences and the embedding of each item across all domains is assessed.
 The similarity score is computed as follows: